Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Examples

 \subsection{2D magnetic fields}

-Following \cite{Mo-95}, we start with a two-dimensional closed Riemannian manifold $X$ endowed with a magnetic two-form whose integral is an integer multiple of $2\pi$.
-We associate to these data an Hermitian line bundle $L$ (the choice is not unique if the manifold is not simply connected) with a connection whose curvature is $B$, and a magnetic Schr\"odinger operator $H_B$ acting on the sections of $L$.
-Let $M$ be the associated principal $\mathbb{S}^1$-bundle.
-We can write $L^2(M,\mu)$ as an orthogonal sum of $L^2(X,L^{\otimes n})$ with the action of $\oplus _n H_{nB}=\triangle$.
-Then $\triangle$ is a sub-Riemannian Laplacian on $M$ associated with the horizontal distribution defined by the connection.
-This example is a generalization of the case of the Heisenberg quotient defined in Section \ref{sec:heis}.
-The associated Reeb vector field is the generator of the $\mathbb{S}^1$-action on the principal bundle.
+Following \cite{Mo-95}, we consider a two-dimensional closed Riemannian manifold $(X,g)$ endowed with a real two-form $B$ (the magnetic field) whose integral is an integer multiple of $2\pi$.
+We associate to these data a complex Hermitian line bundle $L$ (the choice is not unique if the manifold is not simply connected) with a connection whose curvature is $B$, and a magnetic Schr\"odinger operator $H_B$ acting on the sections of $L$, defined as the Friedrichs extension of $q(s)=\int_X \|\nabla s \|^2 dx_g$ on the Hilbert space of square integrable sections of $L$.
+The associated principal $\mathbb{S}^1$-bundle on $X$ is denoted by $M$, and is equipped with the measure $\mu=dx_g\otimes |d\theta |$.
+We take as a distribution on $M$ the horizontal space of the connection and as a metric on it the pullback of the metric on $X$.
+If $B$ does not vanish, the distribution $D$ is of contact type.
+Let us consider the sR Laplacian $\triangle$ associated to these data on $M$.
+Using a Fourier decomposition with respect to the $\mathbb{S}^1$-action on $L^2(M,\mu)$, we write $L^2(M,\mu)=\oplus _{n\in \Z}L^2(X,L^{\otimes n})$ and we have $\triangle=\oplus _n H_{nB}$.
+The associated Reeb vector field is given by

+where $B=b\, dx_g$ and $\vec{B}$ is the horizontal lift of the Hamiltonian vector field of $B$ on $X$ associated with the symplectic form $B$.
+Note that these Reeb dynamics are not ergodic: they are integrable and $b$ is an integral of the motion.
+This example is a generalization of the Heisenberg case considered in Section \ref{sec:heis}: in this case, $X$ is the flat torus $\R^2_{x,y} /\sqrt{2\pi} \Z^2 $, the magnetic field is $B=dx\wedge dy$ and the Heisenberg manifold $M$ is the principal bundle over $X$.
+For an expanded version of this section, we refer the reader to \cite{yCdV-17}.